 Step 1: In a large bowl, add the mochi flour, brown sugar, black sesame seeds, baking powder, and salt.
 Whisk to combine the ingredients.

-HINT: It is normal to have solid coconut cream in the can and you should use it.
+👀 Sandi Says: Solid coconut cream in the can is normal, and you should use it.
 Whisk or use an electric hand mixer to blend it.
-The coconut cream does mix in easily after a few minutes.
+The coconut cream mixes easily after a minute or two.

 Step 3: Pour the wet ingredients into the dry ingredients and mix gently.
 Try not to overmix the batter because it will remove the air bubbles from the batter.